opengsn/gsn-protocol/gsn-protocol.md

 ## Abstract

 TODO: this is outdated (we're no longer eip-1077 compliant, and the need of meta-transaction no longer need to be explained in so many words..)
+[YW: indeed, this section needs to be rewritten.
+Not just the EIP-1077 references but also things such as a single public contract, which is no longer the case.]

 Communicating with dapps currently requires paying ETH for gas, which limits dapp adoption to ether users.
 Therefore, contract owners may wish to pay for the gas to increase user acquisition, or let their users pay for gas with fiat money.